Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Shop Aggressively and Switch When It Makes Sense

 Loyalty doesn't always pay in auto insurance.
-Switching providers is one of the most effective ways to lower your rate.
-With car insurance rates stabilizing in 2026 after years of double-digit increases, this is an ideal time to shop around and lock in a better deal.
+Switching providers is one of the most effective ways to lower your rate, with comparison shopping saving drivers $300–$800+ annually.
+With car insurance rates stabilizing in 2026 after years of double-digit increases — the national projected increase is now less than 1% — this is an ideal window to shop around and lock in a better deal.
+Check out the best cheap car insurance options to start comparing top-rated carriers side by side.

 Stack Every Discount You Qualify For

 Most drivers leave significant money on the table by missing discounts they're already eligible for.
-Stacking multiple discounts — such as safe driver, bundling, and multi-car — can yield combined savings of 30–50% or $300–$800 annually.
+Combining multiple qualifying discounts can save 30–50% off your base rate.
 Common options include:

 • Good driver / accident-free history: saves 10–30%